-- (i) Represents the results of certain propane distributors acquired by Star Gas Partners in fiscal 1998 from October 1, 1997 to their dates of acquisition.
-Results of such distributors from the dates of acquisition to September 30, 1998 are included in Star Gas Partners' twelve months ended September 30, 1998 results adjusted for: - (1) certain cost savings of \$0.3 million, primarily executive compensation and legal expenses relating to selling shareholders; - (2) additional depreciation and amortization of \$0.5 million; and - (3) additional interest expense of \$0.4 million.
+(i) Represents the results of certain propane distributors acquired by the Partnership in fiscal 1998 from October 1, 1997 to their dates of acquisition.

+Results of such distributors from the dates of acquisition to September 30, 1998 are included in the Partnership's twelve months ended September 30, 1998 results adjusted for:

+- (1) certain cost savings of \$0.3 million, primarily executive compensation and legal expenses relating to selling shareholders; - (2) additional depreciation and amortization of \$0.5 million; and - (3) additional interest expense of \$0.4 million.